SplitMAC: Wireless Split Learning over Multiple Access Channels: Optimization of Device Grouping for SplitMAC

 To provide a better understanding for the optimal solution of (P2), we derive the following lemma:

 \begin{lem} An optimal point $(R_1,R_2,\ldots,R_L)$ which minimizes $\max_k\frac{B}{R_k}$ occurs at the boundary of $\mathcal{C}(\mathcal{S}_i)$. \end{lem}

-\begin{IEEEproof} Every interior point of $\tau(\mathcal{S}_i)$ has a direction which increases every $R_k$ simultaneously.
-Therefore, the optimal point $(R_1,R_2,\ldots,R_L)$ must occur at the boundary. \end{IEEEproof} Although we can limit our analysis to the boundary of $\mathcal{C}(\mathcal{S}_i)$ based on the necessary condition given by Lemma \ref{lem:1}, the optimal rate may not always be unique.
-For example, if an optimal rate exists in either region $A$ or $C$ in Fig. \ref{fig:proof}, such a point would not be considered Pareto optimal.
+\begin{IEEEproof} Every interior point of $\mathcal{C}(\mathcal{S}_i)$ has a direction which increases every $R_k$ simultaneously.
+Therefore, the optimal point $(R_1,R_2,\ldots,R_L)$ must occur at the boundary. \end{IEEEproof} Although we can limit our analysis to the boundary of $\mathcal{C}(\mathcal{S}_i)$ based on the necessary condition given by {\bf Lemma \ref{lem:1}}, the optimal rate may not always be unique.
+For example, if an optimal rate exists in either region $A$ or $C$ in Fig. \ref{fig:proof}, such a point would not be considered Pareto optimal because in region $A$, device 1 can increase its transmission rate without adversely affecting the transmission rate of device 2, and a similar conclusion holds for region $C$.
 Therefore, we also derive a sufficient condition for identifying a boundary point as the optimal rate, as given in the following lemma:

-\begin{lem} The boundary point ${\bf R}^{\star}=(R_1^{\star},R_2^{\star},\ldots,R_L^{\star})$ such that \(\frac{B}{R_1}=\frac{B}{R_2}=\cdots=\frac{B}{R_K}\) minimizes \(\max_k\frac{B}{R_k}\). \end{lem}
+\begin{lem} The boundary point ${\bf R}^{\star}=(R_1^{\star},R_2^{\star},\ldots,R_L^{\star})$ such that $R_1=R_2\cdots=R_K$ minimizes \(\max_k\frac{B}{R_k}\). \end{lem}